 We'll start with the body, and work outwards.
-We'll use the exact key words and phrases from our list above, crossing them out as we go.
+We'll use the exact key words and phrases from our list below, crossing them out as we go.
 Here's the body:

 Before Epicodus, I worked as a customer support representative at Healthcare.gov, helping people with healthcare coverage issues.
 I strove for excellence and customer satisfaction in all of my calls, making sure I resolved their issues thoroughly and proactively bringing up problems the customer may not have anticipated.
 I worked with a diverse customer base across the country, often troubleshooting challenging technical issues.
 My deliverables showed that my detail-oriented approach paid off, as I was consistently in the top 10% of representatives for customer satisfaction.
 Prior to Healthcare.gov, I was a barista at Lil' Joe's Coffeehouse, where I prided myself on contributing to the fun energy of the company, while staying focused on getting the job done and taking on additional responsibilities to fill in the gaps.
 For example, after becoming frustrated that we would regularly run out of dairy, I talked with my coworkers and created an improved inventory tracking system that eliminated these shortages.